oceanprotocol-archive/OEPs/5/README.md

 <a name="service-integrity"></a>
 ## Service Integrity
-The Service Integrity layer can be regarded as a cryptographic membrane for off-to-on chain communication and vice versa.
+The Service Integrity layer can be regarded as a cryptographic membrane for off- to on-chain communication and vice versa.
-Here one finds the generation of service proofs as well as on-chain access control and privacy negotiation.
+Here one finds the generation of service delivery proofs to resolve service contracts as well as service access control and privacy negotiation mandated by service contracts.

 <a name="service-proofs"></a>
 ### Service Proofs